BestTimesToVisit.com Logo

 Whistler Transit Bus System

-Tip:Download the Whistler Transit app for real-time schedules and tracking.
-Be prepared for potential delays during peak season and winter storms.
-Purchase a day pass if you plan on using the bus multiple times.
+Tip:Download the Whistler Transit app for real-time tracking and schedule information.
+Be aware that service can be less frequent during the off-season.
+Purchase a multi-day pass if you plan on using the bus extensively.

-Uber and Lyft operate in Whistler, offering convenient point-to-point transportation.
-This is particularly useful for late-night travel or reaching areas not easily accessible by bus.
+Uber and Lyft operate in Whistler, providing convenient point-to-point transportation.
+They are particularly useful for late-night travel or reaching areas not easily accessible by bus.
+Expect higher surge pricing during peak seasons and events.

 Tip:Download the Uber or Lyft app beforehand.
-Factor in potential surge pricing, especially during peak hours or events.
-Confirm your pickup location clearly with the driver.
+Be mindful of surge pricing, especially during peak hours or major events.
+Confirm your pickup location with the driver to avoid confusion.

 Walking/Cycling